Rider Plugin Recommendations

 I like this plugin because it offers an objective rating of the complicatedness of a method which can be discussed with other developers.
 Like with every metric this one should not be used without thinking.
 Just because a method is rated “simple enough” by the plugin it does not mean that is not actually “very complex” and vice versa.

 Progress bars are boring and I have to admit that Rider does show them occasionally.
-To make the experience more entertaining I highly recommend installing this plugin.
-And if you can't get enough just visit nyan.cat.
+To make the experience more entertaining I highly recommend installing the Nyan Progress Bar 🐈 and if you can’t get enough just visit nyan.cat.